 Keller’s soil mixing technology has proved to be effective for underground construction in Florida where complex subsurface soils typically coupled with high groundwater have historically proven challenging for owners and contractors alike.

-Keller offered a vibration-free design/build soil mixing solution for the SOE and water cut off.
-Following installation of a wellpoint dewatering system, Keller constructed 320 LF of internally braced, 3-ft diameter overlapping soilcrete columns installed to below excavation depth and used a backside form for the basement walls.
+Keller offered a vibration-free design/build soil mixing solution for the SOE and water cut-off.
+Following the installation of a wellpoint dewatering system, Keller constructed 320 LF of internally braced, 3-ft diameter overlapping soilcrete columns installed to below excavation depth and used a backside form for the basement walls.
 Additional low-headroom SOE soil mixing was performed in a corner of the site where the entrance of the lower basement entered the building.
-Low-headroom micropiles were installed in another area of the tower footprint where access restrictions precluded planned auger cast pile deep foundations, and at two column location at the pedestrian bridge.
+Low-headroom micropiles were installed in another area of the tower footprint where access restrictions precluded planned auger cast pile deep foundations, and at a two-column location at the pedestrian bridge.

 Keller’s soil mixing capability allowed basement-level excavation to be achieved smoothly and efficiently without adversely impacting existing sensitive hospital facilities.